MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users/Update-MgUserSettingRegionalAndLanguageSetting.md

 ### -RegionalFormatOverrides
 regionalFormatOverrides
-To construct, see NOTES section for REGIONALFORMATOVERRIDES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for REGIONALFORMATOVERRIDES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphRegionalFormatOverrides